 Greetings from camp!

-As many of you know, yesterday we sent out an email to all of our current families which included biographies about each of the boys’ cabin counselors and their village directors.
+As many of you know, a couple of days ago we sent out an email to all of our current families which included biographies about each of the boys’ cabin counselors and their village directors.
 All humility aside, as I read through those biographies, I am always amazed by what an impressive crew we have here.
 These people are not only talented folks with children, but are also quite accomplished in the “off-season.”

-You may have also noticed that in addition to the biographies, we also included a PHOTO(!!!) of your son’s cabin group.
-We began sending this single photo out about four years ago so that families could attach faces to the names that your sons will be referencing in the voluminous letters home you will be receiving.
-(Unless your son is like my sons, in which case the first line of this update roughly equals the total word output you will receive per letter this summer….only with better spelling and grammar!
-Sorry for the public shaming boys….a dad needs to use whatever tools are at his disposal!)
+You may have also noticed that in addition to the biographies, we also included TWO PHOTOS (!!!) of your son’s cabin group.
+We began sending this cabin photo out about six years ago so that families could attach faces to the names that your sons will be referencing in the voluminous letters home you will be receiving.
+(Unless your son is like my son, in which case the first line of this update roughly equals the total word output you will receive per letter this summer….only with better spelling and grammar!
+Sorry for the public shaming son….a dad needs to use whatever tools are at his disposal!)
 The response to receiving these photos has been very positive.
 It is clear that people really appreciate them.

 Which begs the question as to why we do not post more photos, even daily photos, on our website.
-It is something that I have thought a lot about and about which I have spoken with several other camp directors.
+It is something that we have thought about a lot and about which we’ve spoken with several other camp directors.
 Some directors have chosen to go with photos and some have not.
-As far as our choice not to post daily photos, here is the rationale:
+Certainly in this era of social media, it would be smart from a marketing standpoint to post photos all throughout the summer that people could share with their friends and family.
+But, as is typical with Nebagamon, we have decided that the reasons for not posting photos are more important to us.
+Here is our rationale:

 There is the philosophical rationale:

-Many camp directors that do this report that often times folks read too much into the expressions on the kid’s faces.
-Parents see that for the 1/100th of a second that the camera captured, their child was not smiling and get worried that something is amiss.
+- Many camp directors that do post photos report that often times folks read too much into the expressions on the kids’ faces or the scrape on their kid’s knee.
+Parents see that for the 1/100th of a second that the camera captured, their child was not smiling, and then parents get worried that something is amiss.
 “That is not Johnny’s REALLY happy face, that is just his kinda happy face…what is wrong with him?
 Why is my child in a sling and crutches?
 (Just kidding!
 We would, of course call you if this were the case!)
 This creates unnecessary stress for parents as they get these images and interpretations stuck in their minds….
 (I get several of these phone calls each time we send out just that one single photo.)

 Then there is the nuts and bolts rationale:

 I, of course, realize the potential fun and benefits of photos on the website, but after weighing the issues, at least at this point, we choose to not post them.
 And while we deal with some camper homesickness here, one cannot underestimate the challenge that giving up one’s son for the month can present.
 Parent homesickness is a real thing too.
 I know it is hard.
-I can’t imagine how hard it will be when my daughter goes off to camp….then again, I purchased a camp to avoid just that heartache with my boys!
+It was extremely difficult when we sent our daughter off to camp….

 These every other day updates are meant to not only give you writing prompts for your letters to your children, but also to give you our own version of snapshots of life at Camp Nebagamon.
-Here are five of today’s snapshots:
+Here are six snapshots:

 So….sorry, no daily photos on the website.
 Just wordy snapshots that help you to imagine what life is like here, but still let HERE be the boys’ experience.